cotsuka/cotsuka.github.io/content/articles/removing-a-drive-from-a-btrfs-array.md

 At this point, I was okay with losing any corrupted/unrecoverable files.
 You should already be past the point of restoring from backup, attempting other recovery methods, etc. I just wanted to get the dying drive removed from the array since I knew I didn't have critical data on the array.

-> **Warning**
->
+{% callout "warn" %}
-> Make sure you've exhausted all other resources before continuing.
+Make sure you've exhausted all other resources before continuing.
 Check the [ArchWiki](https://wiki.archlinux.org/title/Btrfs), [Btrfs mailing list](https://archive.kernel.org/oldwiki/btrfs.wiki.kernel.org/index.php/Btrfs_mailing_list.html), etc. This will lead to data loss!
+{% endcallout %}

 ### Scrub the Array
 Start a scrub to identify files blocking the device from getting deleted: